Skip to content

 Origin and Causes

-It originates in the Sahara when strong winds lift sand into the atmosphere.
-Easterly winds (Sirocco) carry this massive dust cloud towards the Canaries.
+It originates in the Sahara when strong winds create sandstorms that lift fine dust particles high into the atmosphere.
+Easterly winds transport this dust cloud westward to the Canaries via the Saharan Air Layer.
 It is most intense in winter (especially January and February) when the trade winds weaken.

 Difference from Fog and Smog